why accelerated flight training programs in the USA are for you

 2. High Costs

-Studying abroad is expensive.
+Studying in the USA is getting more and more expensive.
 You must pay for flight school, living costs, food, health insurance, and travel.
 Sometimes the cost is two or three times more than studying at home.
-Money is a very important factor to think about
+Money is a very important factor to think about...and this is assuming you've done everything right!

 3. Culture Shock